thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 ## Using WebGL with Reagent / React.js

-Since a WebGL app usually wants to update its visualization as often as possible, it doesn’t directly map to the worldview of React.
-For this purpose, I’ve been defining a little reusable canvas component for Reagent and most of the later workshop examples made use of it:
+Since a WebGL app usually wants to update its visualization as often as possible, it doesn't directly map to the worldview of React.
+For this purpose, I've been defining a little reusable canvas component for Reagent and most of the later workshop examples made use of it:

 ```clj